-The general idea why specialty coffee is washed is that washed methods create a much brighter and cleaner bean that has an enhanced and fruiter acidic flavour, focussing on the actual bean, while unwashed methods created a heavy but much smoother and sweeter bean.
+The general idea why specialty coffee is washed is that washed methods create a much brighter and cleaner bean that has an enhanced and fruitier acidic flavour, focusing on the actual bean, while unwashed methods created a heavy but much smoother and sweeter bean.

-Each coffee fruit (or cherry) is made up of several different layers, therefore, in order to brew up one of your favourite Specialty coffee brews, the beans need to first go through processes to remove these layers and to retrieve the coffee bean (or seed) from its fruit.
+Each coffee fruit (or cherry) is made up of several different layers, therefore, in order to brew, the beans need to first go through processes to remove these layers and retrieve the coffee bean (or seed) from its fruit.

-There are several methods to do this, each having an affect on your final coffee brew, and ultimately the flavour that you enjoy.
+There are several methods to do this, each having an effect on your final coffee brew, and ultimately the flavour that you enjoy.